Shenyang J-6: Design and development

 Although the MiG-19 had a comparatively short life in Soviet service, the Chinese came to value its agility, turning performance, and powerful cannon armament, and produced it for their own use between 1958 and 1981.
 While the basic Soviet-built MiG-19 has been retired from all nations, the Shenyang J-6 still flies for nine of its original 15 operators, however, in a very limited capacity.
 The J-6 airframe contributed to the Chinese ground attack version, the Q-5, which still flies for numerous nations.

 The J-6 was considered "disposable" and was intended to be operated for only 100 flight hours (or approximately 100 sorties) before being overhauled.
 The Pakistan Air Force was often able to extend this to 130 hours with diligent maintenance.

 A number of J-6 based at Liancheng and Yangtang-li bases appeared to have been converted into unmanned aircraft.
-Work on unmanned J-6 was first reported in 2013.
+The first converted aircraft took flight in 1995, with work on unmanned J-6 was first reported in 2013.